 This list is not exhaustive, and if you think you are interested in talking with a sex therapist, most will spend at least a short time on the phone with you to determine whether or not they are the appropriate person to be meeting with.

-You do not need a referral to see me.
-If you have a referral from your GP bring it along with you.
+You do not need a referral to see the team at Sex Life Therapy.
+However, if you do have a referral from your GP bring it along with you.

-Medicare rebates under the Better Access scheme are only available to people who see a registered psychologist, mental health social worker or occupational therapist.
-We do not bulk-bill.
-Clients who see a therapist eligible for Medicare rebate will have an out-of-pcoket expense to cover.
+No. All our psychosexual therapists are privately billed.
+Medicare rebates under the Better Access scheme are only available to people who see a registered psychologist, mental health social worker, or occupational therapist.

 DO YOU OFFER PRIVATE HEALTH FUND REBATES?